msknapp/msknapp.github.io/docs/iac.md

----
-title:
-weight: 10
-description:
-summary:
-lastmod: 2025-08-13
-date: 2025-08-13
-tags: []
-categories: []
-series: []
-keywords: []
----

 # Infrastructure as Code

 IaC automates the creation and initialization of many services in a cluster or system.
 It runs once and maintains a state of the system.
 Kubernetes and other platforms are more reactive though.
 They constantly monitor things and can correct the state in various scenarios.
-Like if a container or node crashes, if traffic goes way up or down, if a disk runs out, etc.  it can react and make the needed changes.
+Like if a container or node crashes, if traffic goes way up or down, if a disk runs out, etc.
+it can react and make the needed changes.

 ## Terraform: